 14. The gift of tongues (languages) was a manifestation of the Spirit’s power solely for the demonstration of God’s wisdom, purpose and power in the establishment of the early church, and always was in a language that was in use.
 The Church is established and this gift has ceased.
 Acts 2:6; I Corinthians 14:22.

 15. The child of God is not under the Law but under grace: Saved by grace and disciplined by grace.
 Romans 6:14,15; Romans 11:6; II Corinthians 3:17.

 16. Lordship or Commitment salvation, or “making Jesus Lord of your Life for salvation” is un-scriptural.
 God’s Word says we as believers should determine to allow Jesus be the Lord of our lives in obedience to our Savior for proper fellowship; but it should NEVER be intimated or taught that it is a requirement for gaining or keeping our salvation.
 John 3:16-18, Ephesians 2:10

 17. Repent (metanoeo) means a change of mind.
-Repentance is absolutely essential in salvation and the Greek the word repent means a change of mind — from any idea of religion that man may have, to an acceptance of God’s way of salvation in Jesus Christ alone.
+Repentance is absolutely essential in salvation and the word “repent” in the Greek means a change of mind — from any idea of religion that man may have, to an acceptance of God’s way of salvation in Jesus Christ alone.
 Repentance does not in any sense include a demand for a change of conduct or “turning from sin” to gain or keep, before or after salvation as that would entail a works salvation message.
-Acts 20:21; II Corinthians 7:8-10; Matthew.
+Acts 20:21; Matthew.
 21:32.